 Undergraduate Research Assistant Madeleine Fuselier

-Madeleine is a junior at Rice University pursuing a BA in psychology.
+Madeleine is a senior at Rice University pursuing a BA in psychology.
 She is originally from Orange, Texas.
 Madeleine has previously worked as a Research Assistant in the Consortium for Organizational Resilience and Effectiveness (CORE) Lab on several of its NASA-funded projects.
 Her research interests include emotional disorders, mental health interventions in vulnerable populations, the relationship between memory and personality, and the influence of personality on mental health outcomes.
 Madeleine is involved in the Boniuk Council, a student-led interfaith organization affiliated with the Boniuk Institute at Rice.
 In her free time, Madeleine enjoys traveling, reading, and watching movies.